-Your garlic cloves went in the ground last October, grew through winter and spring, and now that it’s July, they’re ready to be plucked from the garden, right?
-Well, ready-ish.
+Your garlic cloves went in the ground last October, grew through winter and spring, and now that it’s May, they’re ready to be plucked from the garden, right?
+Well, maybe.

 Garlic is one of those things where timing is everything, and the harvest period can span from late spring through late summer, depending on the weather and the variety of garlic grown.
 But since the bulbs are all underground, how can you really tell when your garlic is ripe for the pickin’?